5yearsKim/ApplyCrypto/src/modifier/diff_generator/mybatis_service/template_full.md

 1. Do not change the logic of existing code.
 2. Only add encryption and decryption code.
 3. The file_path must use the absolute path provided in source_files.
+4. Do NOT perform any linting or formatting changes such as removing comments, trimming whitespace, or reformatting code.
+Only modify what is strictly necessary for encryption/decryption.